Virus (wrestler)

-Ricardo Amezquita Carreño (born December 9, 1968), better known by his ring name Virus, is a Mexican luchador (or professional wrestler).
-He is working for Consejo Mundial de Lucha Libre (CMLL), and portrays a rudo ("Bad guy") wrestling character.
+Ricardo Amezquita Carreño (born December 9, 1968), better known by his ring name Virus, is a Mexican professional wrestler.
+He is working for promotion Consejo Mundial de Lucha Libre (CMLL), and portrays a rudo ("Bad guy") wrestling character.
 Amezquita originally worked in CMLL's Minis division as Piratita Morgan, and held the CMLL World Mini-Estrella Championship under the name Damiancito El Guerrero, but was later moved into the regular division and given the name "Virus".
 He has served as one of the main trainers for CMLL's wrestling school, having had a hand in training hundreds of students at the CMLL school since 2008 either to some degree.

 As Virus, Amezquita has held the CMLL Japan Super Lightweight Championship, CMLL World Super Lightweight Championship and the Mexican National Lightweight Championship as well as winning CMLL's annual Reyes del Aire tournament in 2007.
 In the Mini-Estrellas division he won the CMLL World Mini-Estrella Championship.
-He is currently the leader of Los Cancerberos del Infierno, a stable consisting of himself and Cancerbero.
+He is the leader of Los Cancerberos del Infierno, a stable consisting of himself and Cancerbero.

 Professional wrestling career

+Universal Wrestling Association (1986–1992)

-Ricardo Amezquita made his professional wrestling debut on April 20, 1986, under the ring name "Bird Boy", an enmascarado (or masked wrestler) with a bird inspired ring persona.
-He briefly teamed with Bird Boy II, but because of his small size he mainly worked on the low end of the card in the Universal Wrestling Association promotion.
+Ricardo Amezquita made his professional wrestling debut on April 20, 1986, under the ring name "Bird Boy", an masked wrestler with a bird inspired ring persona.
+He briefly teamed with Bird Boy II, but due to his small size, he mainly worked on the low end of the card in the Universal Wrestling Association (UWA).
 On July 27, 1991, Bird Boy defeated Super Archie to win the UWA World Featherweight Championship, as a part of a storyline feud between the two.
 The storyline culminated in Bird Boy defeating Super Archie in a Lucha de Apuestas, or "bet match", after which Super Archie had to remove his mask.
 As Bird Boy, he held the Featherweight title for over a year, losing it on August 25, 1992, to El Coralillo.